|

 • Discover network-connected devices

-• Visualize network topology
+• Visualize network topology and generate accurate diagrams

 • Maintain a device inventory

-• Backup configurations
+• Back up device configurations

 • Export diagrams and reports

-UVexplorer focuses primarily on network-level visibility switches, routers, VLANs, subnets, and related infrastructure components.
+UVexplorer focuses primarily on network-level visibility: switches, routers, VLANs, subnets, and related infrastructure components.
 It is not a full CMDB platform, nor does it provide native ITSM workflow management.

-Its core purpose is automated network discovery and visualization.
+Its core purpose is network discovery and visualization.
 For organizations that need discovery to extend into service relationships, lifecycle governance, and audit defensibility, that boundary is where broader platforms like Virima become relevant.

-Key features of UVexplorer
+Key Features of UVexplorer

 Below are UVexplorer’s primary capabilities, structured by operational impact: